Tell Me Something I Don't Know (game show)

-Tell Me Something I Don't Know (abbreviated as TMSIDK) is a radio gameshow hosted by Stephen Dubner.
+Tell Me Something I Don't Know (abbreviated as TMSIDK) is a radio game show hosted by Stephen Dubner.
 The show's pilot episode premiered on Freakonomics Radio, Dubner's economics program for WNYC.
-Envisioned as a gameshow turned inside-out, TMSIDKs contestants offer facts that they already know instead of trying to answer trivia questions found on traditional quiz shows.
+Envisioned as a game show turned inside-out, TMSIDKs contestants offer facts that they already know instead of trying to answer trivia questions found on traditional quiz shows.
 These "IDK's" (short for "I Don't Know") are then judged by the audience on three criteria of it being something that the show's hosts did not know, that it was worth knowing, and that it was demonstrably true.